-One of the important fabrication processes in the industry is welding.
-In this process, two or more parts are fused together using heat, pressure, or cooling to form a joint.
-Welding can be done on a variety of metals and non-metals and is a key operation in metallurgy and manufacturing industries.
+One of the essential fabrication processes in the industry is welding technology.
+In this process, two or more parts are fused using heat, pressure, or cooling to form a joint.
+Welding can be done on various metals and non-metals and is essential in metallurgy and manufacturing industries.
 Learning about welding technology from one of the top welding tech schools can give you an edge in your career.
 Different types of welding take place using various techniques depending on the type of materials to be fused.
 Here is a brief overview of the common types of welding in which you can get Welding Certifications from the best welding tech schools in the U.S.

 This process requires proper training from a welding certification program.
 In this welding process, they heat the workpiece metal(s) by an electric arc that forms between a consumable wire electrode and the workpiece metal(s), which melts and eventually cools, which causes these to fuse.
 Inert shielding gas is supplied through the welding gun along the consumable wire electrode to shield the electric arc to prevent contamination from the surrounding air, ensuring that no surrounding gas can contaminate the process.

 Metal Inert Gas (MIG) Welding accounts for more than 50% of all deposited metal welds in the industry, and it comes in use widely.
 It is a modern, improved arc welding process that is flexible and suitable for mechanization and is a highly lucrative and sought-after skill in the welding, fabrication, and metal joining companies in the Tri-state area.
 Welding Certification in this technology will give you an edge as a skilled welder.
 A high degree of manipulative skill expects of a qualified Metal Inert Gas (MIG) Welder in the industry.